scobal/seyren/README.md

 #Seyren

-An alerting dashboard for Graphite
+[sahy-ruhn] - An alerting dashboard for Graphite

 ##Run